locsmith/xcamshift/xcamshift/web site/xcamshift.md

     XCamShift.setScale(6) # this will change the weights of all terms

-######Format of there camshaft restraint list
+######Format of the xcamshift restraint list

-camshaft restraint files are typical xplor restraints files and accept acclamation marks (!) as comments that run to the end of lines.
+camshift restraint files are typical xplor restraints files and accept acclamation marks (!) as comments that run to the end of lines.
 The format is

     <weight-statement>|<class-statement>| <assign-statement>